oracle-livelabs/sprints/analytics/sprint-oac-train-ml-model/train-ml-model.md

-# How do I train a machine learning model in Oracle Analytics Cloud and Server (OAC & OAS)??
+# How do I train a machine learning model in Oracle Analytics Cloud and Server (OAC & OAS)?

 Duration: 3 minutes